 Outcome 5 requires the FSP to ensure that their products perform in line with the expectations created and that the services are of an acceptable standard.

-Outcome 6 requires the FSP not to create any post-sale barriers to change the product, switch providers, to claim or to complain, when they want to.
+Outcome 6 requires the FSP not to create any post-sale barriers to change the product, switch providers, claim or complain when they want to.

 At Eqstra Financial Services we understand that the customer is at the heart of our business and that the fair treatment of customers is essential to our success.
 We endeavour to consistently deliver fair outcomes to our customer service and product performance and take full responsibility for the conduct of the firm and its staff.